estein1988/main_street_frontend/ReadMe.md

 * First-time users for the app are only authenticated for the home page and new business form page.
 New users can enter their basic user information in a form, including creating a username and password.
 * After creating a username and password, users can login and access their initial user profile page.
 * On the profile page, users can entire in their financials (mostly an income statement), and this automatically attaches to their business profile.
 Restrictions are built in to restrict users from altering other people's financials (or seeing other financials).
-* Strong paramaters are in-place on the backend to avoid users from submitting non-integers, and every value has to be submitted to avoid divding by zero on some locations on the front-end.
+* Strong parameters are in-place on the backend to avoid users from submitting non-integers, and every value has to be submitted to avoid dividing by zero on some locations on the front-end.
 * Following submitting financials, users can view their dashboard, which has all sort of information in regards to their current business financial position.
 * Pop-up windows are placed on all the cards to display more information on business terms the user may or may not be familiar with.
 * A logout button is placed on the upper-right of the dashboard, which clears the user's auth token and directs them back to the home page.